xAPPO/MQTT/README.md

  This is used to expose selected existing HE devices onto MQTT so they report their status and can be controlled via MQTT

- From 'Apps' run the MQTT app again and select how you would like to use to publish your devices to MQTT via MQTT Publish Formats
+ From 'Apps' run the MQTT app again and select how you would like to publish your devices to MQTT via MQTT Publish Formats

  You need to enable the 'homie3 protocol' option via the MQTT Publish formats